davidgiven/fluxengine/doc/using.md

   - `.jv3`: a disk image format mainly used by the TRS-80.
 These images can be read, but not yet written.
 You only get the data; the density and DAM bits are ignored.

+  - `.imd`: a disk image format created by [David Dunfield](http://dunfield.classiccmp.org/img/index.htm).
+	These images can be used as input image for writing a disk.
+If you don’t 	know the diskformat, Fluxengine will show the stored comment and 	display the geometry to use.
+For input files you normally have to 	specify it yourself.

 ### High density disks